 - Anti-Inflammatory Medications for Back Pain Relief Video

-People older than 65 and those taking blood thinners or corticosteroids, are at extra risk of gastrointestinal problems.
-Difficulties can include stomach upset, ulcers, and stomach bleeding.
-Drinking alcohol can increase the risk.
+People older than 65 and those taking blood thinners or corticosteroids are particularly at risk of gastrointestinal problems.
+These problems include:

 Risks of Kidney Damage